-Bottom round roast, commonly called rump roast, is taken from the rump portion and hind leg of beef so it's naturally a very tough cut of beef.
-While naturally tender cuts such as rib roast and tenderloin can be cooked fast, you must braise bottom round roast over a long cooking time to make the meat fork-tender.
+Ever wonder why, depending on the cut of meat, some beef cuts are more tender than others?
+The bottom round or rump roast, in particular, is taken from the rump portion and hind leg of beef so it's naturally a very tough cut of beef.
+While naturally tender cuts such as rib roast and tenderloin can be cooked over fast, high heat, you must braise bottom round roast over a long period of time to make the meat fork-tender.

-A long cooking time in an oven with dry heat can dry out the roast, making it flavorless and tough to chew.
-Tough meat cuts such as bottom round roast are best when braised to provide moist heat and help the meat retain moisture.
+Since a long cooking time in an oven with dry heat can dry out a roast, try braising the meat to help it retain moisture.
 Braised beef roasts are generically referred to as pot roasts.
 You might start by searing the meat in a bit of oil to brown the outsides, working in a cast iron skillet or an oven-safe pan such as a Dutch oven.
 After searing the meat, add enough water or beef broth to cover at least one-third of the roast and transfer it to the oven.
 Spoon the liquid over the roast periodically as it cooks to keep the meat moist throughout.

 Temperature and Time

 Bottom round roasts should cooked at a temperature of 325 F or lower to allow the tougher tissue in the meat to break down.
 The length of time really depends on the size of the roast and the internal temperature; the time increases as the temperature decreases.
 A typical bottom round roast that weighs three to four pounds should be slow roasted for about two hours or until the meat is fork-tender.
 You can even make the roast in a slow cooker, which takes roughly seven hours on the low heat setting.
 Though you might typically eat tender cuts of beef at a medium-rare or medium doneness, bottom round roasts are best when you cook completely, allowing enough time to let the meat break down tough fibers and become tender.

 How to Cook Beef Top Round Pot Roast

 How to Cook a Large Amount of Corned ...